channelme/uaparserl/README.md

 ## Installation

+Add `uaparserl` to your dependencies.

 ### Enable HiPE

-If you want to use a HiPE compiled version, please add following code to your `rebar.config`.
+If you want to use a HiPE compiled version, add following code to your `rebar.config`.

 ```
 {overrides, [